Banaanhangwagen/Telegram-Passcode-Bruteforce/README.md

 ## Introduction

-The Telegram (android) application can be protected with a passcode.
+The Telegram-application on Android can be protected with a passcode.
 This passcode is always a 4 digit code.

 This script allows one to bruteforce this passcode.

-This is tested till version 4.6.0
+This script is tested on:
+- Telegram version 4.6.0 (feb 2018)
+- Telegram version 5.10 (aug 2019)

 ## Operating mode

 The passcode is saved in a hashed form in a XML-file (see below).
-The hash method is sha256.
+The hash method is SHA256.
 The hash is double salted: the same salt is placed before AND after the passcode.
 The passcode part is the string UTF-8 representation of the 4 digits.

 ## Configuration file

-The file "shared_prefs/userconfig.xml" contains something like this :
+The file `/data/data/org.telegram.messenger/shared_prefs/userconfing.xml` contains something like this :

       <map>
         [...]